 Students don’t have a problem with challenging ideas they don’t agree with, they have a problem with a government that does not recognise its failings around mounting debt, the cost of living and the racial disparities in our institutions.
 Perhaps the government should be more open to being challenged.

 Amatey Doku is NUS Vice President for Higher Education.
 He tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.